marmelab/argos-cli/README.md

 Auditing Reporter for Greener Ops Strategies

 Tool to measure consumption of a given Docker command and see its performance evolution.
-Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
+Argos CLI is able to measure CPU, memory, disk and network usage of Docker containers for a given command.
 By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.

-Argos use the collected metrics to generate chart per Docker container and metrics.
+Argos uses the collected metrics to evaluate energy consumption and generate charts for Docker containers.

-## Requirements
+## Requirements for Argos CLI

--   Docker
--   Docker Compose
+-   A running API (Argos server)
--   yarn
+-   nodeJS

-The tool is divided into 3 packages:

--   **cli**: the CLI to collect metrics from other programs
--   **api**: the API to display and analyse collected metrics
--   **web**: the website to display and analyse collected metrics

 ## ARGOS-CLI